Minimum Age Requirement

 Why do you have a $20 volunteer fee?

-Our $20 fee helps offset the costs involved in our orientation process as well as covering the cost of your volunteer t-shirt.
-Financial hardship scholarships may be available on a case-by-case basis.
+Our $20 fee helps DCHS as a non-profit cover our non-animal related expenses.
+It helps to offset the costs involved in our orientation process as well as covering the cost of your volunteer t-shirt, name badge and role-specific training packets.
+Financial hardship scholarships are available.

 I don’t have a computer or email.
 Why can't I volunteer without an email account?